-F) Alcoholic beverages, illegal drugs of any kind, will not be permitted while any CSF team or club member is on the road.
+F) Alcoholic beverages and illegal drugs of any kind, will not be permitted while any CSF team or club member is on the road (Marijuana, though a legal drug in the State of Washington, is not allowed on any club trip).
 This includes any time spent at hotels, on the road, or any other site used by the club.
 Violators are subject to any and all penalties as assessed by University policies, as well as prescribed by the EWU Student Conduct Code.

 G) In the case of any injury, property damage or accident while traveling as an CSF organization, the club member in charge of that trip (usually the Club President or another elected officer) will be required to turn in an EWU Incident Report immediately upon their return from the trip.

 H) If an accident should occur while on the trip where there are injuries sustained, vehicle damage or the club is left without transportation, and the club member in charge of the group will be responsible for the following: